 At Alliance Spine, we are committed to helping move forward the science behind regenerative medicine.
-We recently funded a research paper: “Combined administration of platelet-rich plasma and
+We recently funded a research paper: “Combined administration of platelet-rich plasma and autologous bone marrow aspirate concentrate for spinal cord injury: a descriptive case series”.

-By Joseph A. Shehadi, Steven M. Elzein, Paul Beery, M. Chance Spalding,
+By Joseph A. Shehadi, Steven M. Elzein, Paul Beery, M. Chance Spalding, Michelle Pershing.

 This is a copy of the article: